-It also gives you the opportunity to discover that a different subcontractor is showing up each time and you don’t like that.
-Unless you do!
+It also gives you the opportunity to discover that a different subcontractor is showing up each time.
+Maybe you’re okay with that, maybe you’re not.

 Please Don’t Choose an Organizer Based Solely on Price

 The majority of organizers don’t post their prices up front so it’s hard to get a sense of what’s reasonable and what’s not.
-But common sense tells you that when you find that great deal on groupon or thumbtack, where the organizer will only charge you $15 an hour, you’ll be working with someone who has an unsustainable business model and won’t be around for long.
-By the same token, don’t assume that the $135 an hour organizer will be nine times better than the beginning organizer.
+But common sense tells you that when you find that great deal on groupon or thumbtack, where the organizer will only charge you $15 an hour, you’ll be working with someone who has an unsustainable business model.
+They won’t be around for long.
+Choose someone who’s “reassuringly expensive” but not outrageously so.
+Could the $135 an hour organizer really be nine times better than the beginning organizer charging $15 an hour?

 It’s a lot like choosing a therapist.
 There are hundreds of them, all seemingly qualified.
 Who do you work with?
 The one you connect with who gets results.
 The one you’d find a way to pay for if they were twice as expensive because it just makes that much of a difference in your life.